 - Looking response rates on viral function level pre-procedure, more than 90% of people who took the drug had reached HIV RNA counts down 200 copies / ml regardless of whether the treatment started with a low viral load or High.

-- People who started with low viral load were more easily to suppress their HIV viral load to an undetectable level (below 40 copies / ml) (83,3% with Doravirine and 85,7% with efavirenz) than those who started with a higher level viral load (60,5 65,5% vs%).
+- People who started with low viral load found it easier to suppress their HIV viral load to an undetectable level (below 40 copies / ml) (83,3% with Doravirine and 85,7% with efavirenz) than those who started with a higher level of viral load (60,5% vs 65,5%).

 - Participants in the treated arm Doravirine showed a potential of noncompliance around 50% of those who received treatment with efavirenz for any reason (4,6 11,9% vs.%, respectively).